 Thinking of planning a dune trip this summer?
 Here are some tips and tricks to make it the adventure of a lifetime:

-- Optimize your gas.
 Running dunes all day is hard on your vehicle.
-High temps, high RPMs and lots of quick acceleration and deceleration demands the most from your engine.
-Filling your tank with a high-octane fuel (premium) is a good measure to keep your engine running its best.
+High temps, high RPMs, and lots of quick acceleration and deceleration demand the most from your engine.
+Filling your tank with high-octane fuel (premium) is a good measure to keep your engine running its best.

 The sand duning culture is real and taking over Michigan’s summer itinerary.
 Have you made it a part of yours?